Aerostation/DBI3LogConverter/README.md

 # DBI3LogConverter
 DBI3 log handling has split into two applications.
-The original DBI3LogConverter converts a single log file into KML, but it has not been kept up to date and may not work (21Aug2018).
+The original **DBI3LogConverter** converts a single log file into KML, but it has not been kept up to date and may not work (21Aug2018).
-The newer application DBI3cli includes code to download files from the DBI3 as well as convert those files to KML, and allows single file conversion like the original DBI3LogConverter.
-  UNICSV support has currently been disabled.
+The newer application **DBI3cli** includes code to download files from the DBI3, convert those files to KML, and allow single file conversion like the original DBI3LogConverter.
+UNICSV support is currently been disabled.

 This application reads Digitool DBI3 log files and converts them to common formats such as KML.